Servings: 5 Total time: 1 hour 45 minutes Difficulty: beginner

-Chicken Colombo is a well-known dish from the Antilles, particularly in Guadeloupe and Martinique, where it is prepared during family meals.
-This West Indian curry is a unique fusion of the flavors of Indian spices and local Caribbean produce.
-Chicken Colombo combines the taste of simmered chicken, root vegetables and a blend of fragrant spices, for a meal rich in exotic flavors.
-This colorful and fragrant dish will delight your taste buds while being naturally gluten-free, perfect for a convivial meal.
+Chicken Colombo is a well-known dish in the French West Indies, particularly in Guadeloupe and Martinique, where it is prepared for family meals.
+This Caribbean curry is a unique fusion of Indian spices and local Caribbean ingredients.
+Chicken Colombo combines the flavors of slow-cooked chicken, root vegetables, and a blend of fragrant spices for a meal bursting with exotic flavors.
+This colorful and aromatic dish will delight your taste buds while being naturally gluten-free, making it perfect for a convivial meal.

 Chicken Colombo (West Indies)